Hosting and bandwidth provided by MacAce.net.

-Hosting and bandwidth provided by MacAce.net.

 |Price with Wi-Fi, Cellular Data (Verizon) & A-GPS:||US$629||US$729||US$829|

-  Ultimately, although they are getting older and likely will not have current iOS support that much longer, any iPad 3rd Gen model would be a solid choice.
+Ultimately, although they are getting older and do not have current iOS support, any iPad 3rd Gen model remains worth considering.
 For anyone who mostly surfs the web, uses e-mail, reads ebooks, and plays basic games, for example, it could work quite well, although current app support will start to wane quickly.

 Whether you decide to buy an iPad 3rd Gen with Cellular Data and A-GPS capability -- because you find mobile Internet from just about anywhere worthwhile -- or you decide to buy a cheaper one with Wi-Fi only because you mostly will use your iPad at home, the office, and other locations with Wi-Fi, the iPad 3rd Gen remains a reasonable option, particularly given discount prices on the used market.

-  Other than price, another potential advantage of the iPad 3rd Gen compared to subsequent models as well is that the iPad 3rd Gen has a "legacy" Dock Connector port rather than the newer "Lightning" standard and remains compatible with older iPad accessories as a result should you already have an investment in older accessories.
+Other than price, another potential advantage of the iPad 3rd Gen compared to subsequent models as well is that the iPad 3rd Gen has a "legacy" Dock Connector port rather than the newer "Lightning" standard and remains compatible with older iPad accessories as a result should you already have an investment in vintage accessories.

 iPad Purchase Options

 There no shortage of places to buy an iPad 3rd Gen model.
 However, purchasing from a quality company with extensive Apple knowledge -- and after sales support -- will provide the best experience and save you money and time, too.

 Please also see EveryiPad.com's Ultimate iComparison feature to dynamically compare any iPad to any other iPod, iPhone, or iPad (new or old alike).